jacekturek/fuzyecon/1_preference_relation.md

 >❗M-prefered cart is the best one (*most right function, calculated statistically*) - not shown - se above.

-TO be more creative in modeling, as models are contepoarary stories about economics, I want again fuzzy_parition for M-preferred chart of goods:
+TO be more creative in modeling ✔️, as models are contepoarary stories about economics, I want again fuzzy_parition for M-preferred chart of goods:

 > m_pref = fuzzy_partition(varnames = c(x = 1 , y=2, z=1), FUN = fuzzy_cone, radius = 8)